dreamineering/business-administration/docs/roles/operations-manager/README.md

 ---
-title: Practice Manager
+title: Operations Manager
-auditAudience:
-auditDesiredAction:
-auditEthos:
-auditPathos:
-auditLogos:
-auditKairos:
 ---

-# Practice Manager
+# Operations Manager

 Runs the business operations of a medical practice.
 Responsible for hiring and training administrative staff, managing budgets and payments, organizing records, and ensuring that the practice delivers good customer service.